bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-04-08-roasted-green-beans.md

     4. Sprikle with Garlic Powder, Paprika, Salt, and Pepper.

-    5. Put on the bottom rack for 30 minutes.
+    5. Put on the bottom rack for 30 minutes (or 35 if not preheated)
 ---